samuli-salonen/Teamspeak3/README.md

 BUT you have to edit TS3_salt_module to run the module properly.

-If you do not want to replace yor top.sls you still have to mention TS3_salt_module in top.sls:
+If you do not want to replace your top.sls you still have to mention TS3_salt_module in top.sls:

 (like so: https://github.com/samuli-salonen/Teamspeak3/blob/master/top.sls )